advikak/ReactionTester/README.md

+# Reaction Tester
-# ReactionTester tests your reaction time and records your highscore.
+Tests your reaction time and records your highscore.
 Made this just for practice :)